-A couple of weeks ago, we got the horrible news that another Gemini took on water and sank underway to the Bahamas.
-The two people aboard were rescued by their buddy boat with no injuries but the boat was lost.
+A while back, we got the horrible news that another Gemini took on water and sank underway to the Bahamas.
+Their buddy boat rescued the two people aboard with no injuries.
+But they lost their boat.

-The owner has publicly said that they discovered two inches of water over the floorboards in one hull around midnight, were unable to find where the water was coming from, and within twenty minutes had to abandon the boat as it was about to capsize due to all the water in one hull.
+The owner publicly said that they discovered two inches of water over the floorboards in one hull around midnight.
+They were unable to find where the water was coming from.
+And within twenty minutes, they had to abandon the boat as it was about to capsize due to all the water in one hull.

-That got Dave and I thinking.
+That got Dave and me thinking.
 Barefoot Gal did not have any sort of “early warning system” of water intrusion.
-Our previous boat, a Tayana 37 with deep bilges, had a very loud alarm on the primary bilge pump – if the pump ran, you knew it.
+Our previous boat, a Tayana 37 with deep bilges, had a very loud alarm on the primary bilge pump.
+If the pump ran, you knew it.
 And you could/would investigate.

-Twice it alerted us to a problem: one when the fresh water tank developed a leak and once when the stuffing box was reinstalled upside down after having been worked on.
+Twice the sound alerted us to a problem.
+Once when the fresh water tank developed a leak.
+And the second alert sounded when someone installed the stuffing box upside down after work.

 Continuing to search, I was able to find a better solution for our needs: a home “leak detector.”
-They’re designed to sound an alarm (it sounds similar to a smoke detector) when water is detected and are typically used near hot water heaters, washing machines, dishwashers, under sinks and toilets and near sumps.
+A leak detector sounds an alarm (similar to a smoke detector) when it detects water.
+Homeowners typically use them near hot water heaters, washing machines, dishwashers, under sinks and toilets and near sumps.
 Luckily, one listed “boat bilges” as a possible use and Google picked up on it!
 (Disclaimer: while we thought these were right for us, you have to decide if they’re right for you.)

 You place the unit on its back where you want to detect water.
 If water contacts both of those sensor wires, the alarm will sound.